 Wondering if you should go for the plug and play option, or have your Gamecube modded?
 The choice comes down to personal preference.
 GCHD MK-II and GCDual both have the same image quality.
-GCHD MK-II is cheaper and, by virtue of not requiring modding work to your console, much easier to install and use.
-On the other hand, GCDual gives your console a permanant HDMI output port rather than needing to attach a dongle.
+GCHD MK-II, by virtue of not requiring modding work to your console, is much easier to install and use.
+On the other hand, GCDual gives your console a permanent HDMI output port rather than needing to attach a dongle.
 GCDual also allows the user to control the on-screen menu via the Gamecube controller, rather than needing to point an IR remote to the back of the console.
 This is a big advantage if you like to frequently play with the devices settings.

 Gamecube and Nintendo are trademarks of of Nintendo Co., Ltd. GCHD MK-II is NOT an official Nintendo product.

 Submit your review

 If your country is not listed as a shipping destination please contact me, I may be able to sort something out for you!

 Transactions made in our store are 100% safe, SSL encrypted and guaranteed by our payment provider Stripe.
 Please use a modern browser to shop on our site, we do not support Internet Explorer 9 or earlier and may cancel transactions placed with those browsers.

 Please dispose of your unwanted electrical items responsibly and for free at your local recycling centre.
 See our page here for more information.